-Links to the primary, current student menu for Bellevue College; relating to academics, student services, and student life.
+Links to the primary, current student menu for Bellevue College; relating to academics such as class schedules, degrees & certificates, graduation, financial aid, academic advising, academic success center, public safety, student programs, student life, and more…

 A common problem for those entering the healthcare professions is to define the difference between licensure and certification.
 This is further complicated by the variety of uses for these terms both in statute (law) and common vernacular (or language).